How to Get Tickets To The Uffizi Gallery

 A great alternative to the Firenzecard is the Firenze Pass on sale on Tiqets.
 It’s actually a bit more expensive – though it still allows you some savings.

-The main bonus point here is that you can book the time slots for your visit to the single museums before your actual purchase, so you don’t have go to site of each attraction for that.
+The main bonus point here is that you can book the time slots for your visit to the single museums before your actual purchase, so you don’t have go to the site of each attraction for that.
 You also won’t have the 72-hours time limit to visit the included attractions.

 Get combined tickets to the Uffizi Gallery and another attraction